-Since 1981 in the autumn, the small town of Largs hosts this festival.
-It is founded to encourage tourism and also to celebrate the most important historical battle – The 1263 Battle of Largs, the last mainland battle between the Scots and Norse.
+Since 1981 in the fall, the small town of Largs hosts this festival.
+It is founded to encourage tourism and to celebrate the most important historical battle – The 1263 Battle of Largs, the last mainland battle between the Scots and Norse.

 Largs Viking Festival offers you a glimpse of what life would have been like in a 13th Century Viking Village.
-The town is located in Scotland, 53 kilometers from Glasgow in Scotland, UK.
+The town is in Scotland, fifty-three kilometers from Glasgow in Scotland, UK.

 The King of Norway during 1263 (Haakon Haakonarson), sailed at the head of a massive fleet intending to teach Scottish kingdom a lesson and reassert Viking sovereignty over the west coast of Scotland.

 More than 20,000 men and 120 ships were anchored just off the Isle of Arran, waiting to strike.
 This was one of the largest invasion forces ever to threaten the British mainland.

 The saga described the Norwegian campaign as a triumph.
 The campaign had not achieved anything.
 Haakon simply sailed to Orkney to overwinter his forces.
 Then he unexpectedly fell ill and died there before he had the chance to resume invasion.

 The Viking Village is open to the public daily from 11:00 to 17:00 during the Largs Viking Festival.
 The main focus of the festival is the living history encampment where visitors can experience the Viking way of life in the 13th century.

 The Largs Viking Festival usually ends with the Viking Festival of Fire.
 This event starts with a torchlight parade at the Viking Village.
 Skirmish, a fire dancer and the burning of a Viking longboat finishes with a spectacular firework display ad Broomfields.